Noam-Diamant/important_acts_ftrs/README.md

 - Scales gradients so `sum(gradients) = dimension_size`
 - Can amplify or diminish values based on overall gradient direction
 - Useful when gradient direction balance is important

+**4. `both` - Both Normalizations**
+- Applies both `sum` and `sum_abs` normalizations
+- Saves separate files for each normalization
+- Creates separate plots for each variant
+- Best when you want to compare different normalization effects side-by-side

 ### When to Use Each Mode